 5.2: Traditions of prayer (3): seminar, patterns of prayer today (including all-age worship, participation of children in worship, worship and youth).

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute.
-This is essay is based on notes for comments during a seminar on 13 October 2014 as part of the Module TH 8824: Liturgy, Worship and Spirituality on the MTh course.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute.
+This essay is based on notes for comments during a seminar on 19 October 2015 as part of the Module TH 8824: Liturgy, Worship and Spirituality on the MTh course.